While your website showcases different products, a sales funnel focuses on a select few.

 Sales Funnels come in all shapes and forms.
 There is no one definite way to design a Sales Funnel for your business.

-Here we willl list 5 most converting funnels that you need to know about:
+Here we've listed five most converting funnels that you need to know about:

 An Optin Funnel consists of an Optin Page and a Thank You Page.